madetech/handbook/team-norms/delivery_standards.md

 ## 6. Use Pull Requests

 Every team is expected to make use of the Pull Request workflow, and work in appropriately short-lived branches.
 Teams should not allow Pull Requests to span multiple days work.
-Pull Requests should be reviewed by at least one other person before merging to master.
+Pull Requests should be reviewed by at least one other person before merging to main.

 ## 7. Deliver Done features